Keyword research is, for lack of a better word, the key to monumental traffic to your blog.

 At the moment, SEMrush is used by more than 1 million people, and it has more than 800 million keywords data, which are generated from 30 geodatabases with the details of more than 130 million domains worldwide.

 Even if you are a newbie, SEMrush can turn you into an SEO expert within the shortest possible time (not exaggerating).

 To put succinctly, it’s the best tool for all your SEO tasks, and it can help you with the following:

 - Find out the traffic of any website

 - Domain comparison

-- Detailed website audit to know if your website issues and how to fix it
+- Detailed website audit to know if your website has issues and how to fix it

-If you’re really serious with SEO, then I’d suggest you get SEMrush today.
+If you’re really serious about SEO, then I’d suggest you get SEMrush today.
 The good thing is that you can actually use it for 30 days without paying a dime.